SixBytesUnder/custom-motd/README.md

   $ sudo rm /etc/motd
   ```

-- For the same reason as above, not necessary but you may want to remove the "last login" message.
+- For the same reason as above, not necessary, but you may want to remove the "last login" message.
 Disable the `PrintLastLog` option from the `sshd` service.

   ```bash
   $ sudo vim.tiny /etc/ssh/sshd_config